Olisa Agbakoba: Achievements/Honours

 Olisa Agbakoba, is the former president of the Nigerian Bar Association from 2006 to 2008 and a founding partner of Olisa Agbakoba and Associates, a leading maritime specialist law firm in Lagos.
 He is also the founder of Nigeria's foremost human rights organization, the Civil Liberties Organisation (CLO).
 He became known through his work in human rights and democracy movement in Nigeria.
 He was also the founder of United Action for Democracy and the Zambian pan-African human rights organization AfroNet.
 He was a defender for the Civil Rights activist, Ken Saro-Wiwa who was executed and was arrested several times because of his pro – democratic activities.

 In 1990, Dr. Agbakoba was honoured with the Roger Baldwin Medal for Civil Liberties.
 In 1993, he received the Human Rights Award from the German Association of Judges and was also named one of the "15 Great Legal Practitioners of Distinction in Nigeria."
 He was also a recipient of Vanguard's "40 Outstanding Young Nigerians" Award.

 In 1996, he was further recognised with the Aachen Peace Award and received the International Human Rights Award by the American Bar Association Section of Litigation, in recognition of extraordinary contributions to human rights, the rule of law, and access to justice.

 He was conferred with the National Honour of Officer of the Order of the Niger (OON) by President Olusegun Obasanjo in 2001.
 That same year, he received the African Maritime Business Award for exemplary performance in maritime law and administration.

 In 2004, he was honoured with the Humanitarian Service Award in recognition of his contribution to humanity and Rotary ideals.
 In 2006, he received both a Merit Award and the Distinguished Trailblazers Award from the NBA Women Forum, the Dr. Kwame Nkrumah African Leadership Award, and was named FRA Williams Legal Practitioner of the Year.

 In December 2006, he was honoured with a Merit Award by the Human Rights Defenders Organisation of Nigeria (HURDON).
 He also received the Maroko Evictees Committee MANAA Award for his selfless service to humanity, including advocacy for displaced persons.

 In 2007, he received the Distinguished Leadership Award for inclusion in The International Directory of Distinguished Leadership, recognising his outstanding contributions to society, and was recognised with an Award of Excellence by the Chartered Institute of Arbitrators Nigeria.
 In 2008, Dr. Agbakoba received a Merit Award from the Nigerian Bar Association for his outstanding service as NBA President.

 He was recognised with an Award of Excellence by the Chartered Institute of Arbitrators Nigeria again in 2020.
 He received the Lifetime Achievement Award from OMIS Maritime & Offshore Award in 2022.

-On the 26^{th} of August 2024, Dr. Agbakoba was honoured with the Bar Presidential Award by the President of the Nigerian Bar Association, Yakubu Chonoko Maikyau, OON, SAN.
+On 26 August 2024, Dr. Agbakoba was honoured with the Bar Presidential Award by the President of the Nigerian Bar Association, Yakubu Chonoko Maikyau, OON, SAN.